 Take Home Message

-If you want to be healthy, feel good and lower your risk of serious diseases, then you should avoid vegetable oils as if your life depended on it (it does).
+If you want to be healthy, feel good and lower your risk of serious diseases, then you should consider avoiding vegetable oils.